-On April 14, 2021 the Company, entered into a share exchange agreement (the "Exchange Agreement") with a holder of the Company's Series D Preferred Stock, par value \$0.0001 per share (the "Series D Preferred Stock"), whereby, at the closing of the Offering, the Holder agreed to exchange an aggregate of 3,600 shares of the Series D Preferred Stock into 3,739.63 shares of the Company's Series E Convertible Preferred Stock, par value \$0.0001 (the "Series E Preferred Stock").
+On April 14, 2021 the Company, entered into a share exchange agreement (the "Exchange Agreement") with GHS (a holder of the Company's Series D Preferred Stock, par value \$0.0001 per share (the "Series D Preferred Stock")), whereby GHS agreed to exchange an aggregate of 3,600 shares of the Series D Preferred Stock into 3,739.63 shares of the Company's Series E Convertible Preferred Stock, par value \$0.0001 (the "Series E Preferred Stock").
 The exchange was completed on April 15, 2021.
 In accordance with ASC 260-10-S99-2, exchanges of preferred stock that are considered to be extinguishments are to be accounted for as a redemption.
-Therefore, the difference between the fair value of the Series E Preferred Stock transferred to the holder of the Series D Preferred Stock and the carrying amount of the Series D Preferred Stock immediately prior to the exchange, which was \$3,258,189, was accounted for in a manner similar to a dividend.
+Therefore, the difference between the fair value of the Series E Preferred Stock transferred to GHS and the carrying amount of the Series D Preferred Stock immediately prior to the exchange, which was \$3,258,189, was accounted for in a manner similar to a dividend.

-On June 16, 2022, one of the holders of the Series E Convertible Preferred Stock chose to exercise their right, pursuant to the Certificate of Designation relating to the Series E Convertible Preferred Stock, to receive the rights extended to the convertible noteholder of 90% multiplied by the average of the two lowest volume weighted average price per share of the Company's common stock during the 10 trading days immediately preceding the date of conversion.
+On June 16, 2022, GHS (a holder) of the Series E Convertible Preferred Stock chose to exercise their right, pursuant to the Certificate of Designation relating to the Series E Convertible Preferred Stock, to receive the rights extended to the convertible noteholder of 90% multiplied by the average of the two lowest volume weighted average price per share of the Company's common stock during the 10 trading days immediately preceding the date of conversion.
 As the exercise of the conversion price adjustment was similar to a down round, and the Company has not yet adopted ASU 2020-06, the accounting treatment of ASU 2017-11 was applied, whereby the adjustment was treated as a contingent beneficial conversion feature recognized as of the triggering date.
-As of June 16, 2022, this holder held 940 shares of the Series E Preferred Stock.
+As of June 16, 2022, GHS held 940 shares of the Series E Preferred Stock.
 The Company analyzed the conversion feature under ASC 470-20, "Debt with conversion and other options," and based on the market price of the common stock of the Company as compared to the conversion price, determined there was a \$99,000 beneficial conversion feature to recognize, which was fully amortized as there is no remaining redemption date to their Series E Preferred Stock.
 The additional rights of the convertible note that were applied include the 10% increase in the outstanding balance if an uplist to a national exchange was not consummated by the Company by March 1, 2022, for an increase of 130 shares of Series E Preferred Stock with a stated value of \$156,000, as well as an exit fee of 15% to be recognized upon conversions of the shares of Series E Preferred Stock into shares of common stock.
-On May 1, 2023, this holder converted 600 shares of Series E Preferred Stock into 23,989,570 shares of common stock.
-The conversion represented their remaining Series E Preferred Stock shares, including the 10% increase and accrued dividends in kind.
+On May 1, 2023, GHS converted 600 shares of Series E Preferred Stock into 3,989,570 shares of common stock.
+The conversion represented GHS's remaining Series E Preferred Stock shares, including the 10% increase and accrued dividends in kind.

-During the year ended March 31, 2023, 1,300 shares of Series E Preferred Stock were converted into 14,458,127 shares of common stock.
-During the year ended March 31, 2022, 2,400 shares of Series E Preferred Stock were converted into 8,228,572 shares of common stock.
-As of June 30, 2023 there were 1,500 shares of Series E Preferred Stock remaining outstanding.
+During the year ended March 31, 2023, GHS converted 1,300 shares of Series E Preferred Stock into 14,458,127 shares of common stock.
+During the year ended March 31, 2022, GHS converted 2,400 shares of Series E Preferred Stock into 8,228,572 shares of common stock.
+As of August 2, 2023 there were 1,656 shares of Series E Preferred Stock remaining outstanding.